WWDCNotes/Content/CONTRIBUTING.md

 * Blocks of text can be found word for word in Apple's session transcript within the Developer app.
 * The text is written from the "I" perspective of the presenter of the session.

 Please avoid simply copying larger blocks from the transcript.
 A few shorter direct quotes are fine.
 For example, if they list things, it's natural to list the same things in a note.
 But if they say something like: "There are many scenarios where feature X can improve your workflow.
-First of all, they allow you to Y" then this should not be directly quoted in a summary.
+First of all, they allow you to Y..." then this should not be directly quoted in a summary.
 Instead, write something like "Feature X helps with: Y, ...", which is also shorter than the original text.

 ## Add a new note manually